EmmaRaine/GEOG5990-Assessment-2/README.md

 Overall, this work aimed to present a density map of drunk person movement as they randomly move around the town to find their way home.
 This model should:

 * pull in the town data and finds out the pub and home points.
-* draws the pub and homes on the screen
+* draw the pub and homes on the screen
-* models the drunks leaving their pub and reaching their homes, storing how many drunks pass through each point on the map
+* model the drunks leaving their pub and reaching their homes, storing how many drunks pass through each point on the map
-* draws the density of drunks passing through each point on a map
+* draw the density of drunks passing through each point on a map
-* saves the density map to the working directory as a text file (.txt)
+* save the density map to the working directory as a text file (.txt)

 ### Contents